nspunn1993/Crowd-Behavior-Analysis-using-Faster-RCNN/README.md

 # Step 2: Anaconda virtual environment
 I recommend to use miniconda instead of anaconda because of minimal already installed packages.

 Open the anaconda command prompt and type the following:

+Note: Before installing tensorflow-gpu you need to install CUDA and CuDNN with compatible versions.
+For more details you can refer [here](https://punndeeplearningblog.com/development/tensorflow-cuda-cudnn-compatibility/)
 ```
 - C:\> conda create -n objdet pip python=3.6
 - C:\> activate objdet